 This step is similar to any babka, if you have made that before.
 Cut through the rolled dough, length wise, using a sharp knife.
 Turn the strands upwards.
 Twist the two strands to form a spiral.
 Try not to lose too much filling in this process.

 Once twisted, form a ring with the dough by joining the two ends.
+Make sure to joint properly so that it won’t come apart while proofing/baking.
 Do this on the tray if you like.
 Or do it on the bench and carefully transfer it onto the tray.
 Now this has to rest/proof for a few hours.
 (3-4 hours I would say) You wouldn’t notice much difference in the size.
 But the dough will spring back when gently poked.
 The resting will help relax the dough.

 Bake in a hot oven (410 F) for 40 minutes.
 If top start to burn, cover with a foil during the last 5-10 minutes